polakowo/vectorbt/docs/docs/index.md

     </a>
 </div>

-## What is vectorbt?
+## What is VectorBT?

-vectorbt is a Python package for quantitative analysis that takes a novel approach to backtesting: it operates entirely on pandas and NumPy objects, and is accelerated by [Numba](https://github.com/numba/numba) to analyze any data at speed and scale.
+VectorBT is a Python package for quantitative analysis that takes a novel approach to backtesting: it operates entirely on pandas and NumPy objects, and is accelerated by [Numba](https://github.com/numba/numba) to analyze any data at speed and scale.
 This allows for testing of many thousands of strategies in **seconds**.

-In contrast to other backtesters, vectorbt represents complex data as (structured) NumPy arrays.
+In contrast to other backtesters, VectorBT represents complex data as (structured) NumPy arrays.
 This enables superfast computation using vectorized operations with NumPy and non-vectorized but dynamically compiled operations with Numba.
 It also integrates [Plotly](https://github.com/plotly/plotly.py) and [Jupyter Widgets](https://github.com/jupyter-widgets/ipywidgets) to display complex charts and dashboards akin to Tableau right in the Jupyter notebook.
-Due to high performance, vectorbt can process large amounts of data even without GPU and parallelization and enables the user to interact with data-hungry widgets without significant delays.
+Due to high performance, VectorBT can process large amounts of data even without GPU and parallelization and enables the user to interact with data-hungry widgets without significant delays.

-With vectorbt, you can
+With VectorBT, you can

 <div class="grid cards" markdown>